 Network administrator job description

 A network administrator is responsible for overseeing an organization's computer network and maintaining its operations to meet business goals.
-A list of network administrator duties could include installing new hardware and software, monitoring network security systems, troubleshooting connectivity issues, and supervising the maintenance of both local area networks (LAN) and wide area networks (WAN).
+A list of network administrator duties could include installing new hardware and software, monitoring network security systems, troubleshooting connectivity issues, supervising the maintenance of both local area networks (LAN) and wide area networks (WAN), and monitoring SD-WAN networks.

 The title network administrator is often synonymous with a system administrator (or computer systems administrator).
 However, some technical differences are worth pointing out.